 This flight was operated by a two cabin A330-300, seating 30 passengers in Business Class (featuring the newer product) and 275 in Economy Class.

-The Business Class cabin on the A330 makes a chic first impression, with dark grey seat covers, wood trimmed decor touches, and QA’s signature purple colour displayed on the entertainment screens.
-Nevertheless, its design and layout is inferior to the Business Class product offered on QA’s A350s, A380s and B787s (and it doesn’t offer an onboard bar).
+The Business Class cabin on the A330 makes a chic first impression, with dark grey seat covers, wood-trimmed decor touches, and QA’s signature purple color displayed on the entertainment screens.
+Nevertheless, its design and layout is inferior to the Business Class product offered on QA’s A350s, A380s, and B787s (and it doesn’t offer an onboard bar).
 The plane featured 5 rows of 30 fully flat-bed seats placed in a classic 2-2-2 configuration in one single Business Class cabin.
-All seats faced forward and had aisle access, except for the window seats (on these you had to climb over the legs of your neighbour to get to the aisle).
+All seats faced forward and had aisle access, except for the window seats (on these, you had to climb over the legs of your neighbor to get to the aisle).
 See the seat map of this version of QA’s A330.

 Business Class Seat Review

 The Qatar Airways 330 Business Class seat has a pitch of 60 inches (152 cm) and a width of 21 inches (53 cm).
-One arm rest features the seat controls and also houses the moderately sized tray table which needs to be pulled out for any use.
-Below the large entertainment screen in front of the seat, is a small compartment with narrow ottoman for your feet (or legs when you transform the seat into a bed).
+One armrest features the seat controls and also houses the moderately sized tray table, which needs to be pulled out for any use.
+Below the large entertainment screen in front of the seat is a small compartment with a narrow ottoman for your feet (or legs when you transform the seat into a bed).
 On the other side of the seat, behind the headrest, is a small compartment, where you find the headphones and the remote control for the entertainment system.
-The seat does go fully flat, but while the seat itself is wide the footrest is very narrow, so it’s not very comfortable for a good night’s rest.
+The seat does go fully flat, but while the seat itself is wide, the footrest is very narrow, so it’s not very comfortable for a good night’s rest.

 What are the best Business Class seats on QA’s A330-300?

-All seats in the cabin, except for the first and last row, are quiet good, especially for couples.
-Make sure to prebook your seat online (which can be done free of charge) to avoid disappointment at the airport, since QA flights are often fully packed.
+All seats in the cabin, except for the first and last row, are quite good, especially for couples.
+Make sure to prebook your seat online (which can be done free of charge) to avoid disappointment at the airport since QA flights are often fully packed.

 What are the worst Business Class seats on QA’s A330-300?

-The 2-2-2 Business Class layout does not make the cabin very attractive for solo travellers, since you will always end up sitting next to a stranger.
-There is a screen though between adjoining seats for added privacy.
+The 2-2-2 Business Class layout does not make the cabin very attractive for solo travelers since you will always end up sitting next to a stranger.
+There is a screen, though, between adjoining seats for added privacy.
 Window seats don’t offer direct aisle access.
-I also suggest to avoid the last row of Business Class, which is close to the Economy bassinet seats.
+I also suggest avoiding the last row of Business Class, close to the Economy bassinet seats.
 Window seats in the last row are missing a window.

-For this short flight to Male, Business Class passengers were given a light blanket, a thick pillow, and a small, Economy-like amenity kit containing essentials such as earplugs, eyeshades and socks.
-QA’s famous Armani amenity kits are only handed out on medium- and longhaul flights, and you can read more on that in my Qatar Airways B787 trip report.
+For this short flight to Male, Business Class passengers were given a light blanket, a thick pillow, and a small, Economy-like amenity kit containing essentials such as earplugs, eyeshades, and socks.
+QA’s famous Armani amenity kits are only handed out on medium- and long-haul flights, and you can read more on that in our Qatar Airways B787 trip report.

 Qatar Business Class Food Review

-Upon boarding, I was offered a choice of hot or cold towel, and a glass of Champagne, orange juice, water, or QA’s signature drank, lemon mint.
-I choose the latter and IMHO, this is the best welcome drink offered by any airline in the world.
+Upon boarding, I was offered a choice of a hot or cold towel and a glass of Champagne, orange juice, water, or QA’s signature drink, lemon mint.
+I choose the latter, and IMHO, this is the best welcome drink offered by any airline in the world.

-This was short flight of only 4 hours, and only one meal service – breakfast – was offered.
-I was told by a flight attendant that breakfast was served after takeoff, but I noticed that other passengers had their breakfast before landing (which I would have preferred as well).
-The menu was very similar – almost identical – to the one of my previous flight segment (Brussels to Doha).
+This was a short flight of only 4 hours, and only one meal service – breakfast – was offered.
+A flight attendant told me that breakfast was served after takeoff, but I noticed that other passengers had their breakfast before landing (which I would have preferred as well).
+The menu was very similar – almost identical – to a previous flight (Brussels to Doha).
 Since I was not very hungry, I only choose the following items from the menu:

-Greek yoghurt with mixed berry, granola and nuts.
+Greek yogurt with mixed berry, granola, and nuts.